 If you won’t have many opportunities to kayak in Southern Vermont this summer, why not choose a rare body of water?
-The 200-acre Sadawga Lake is said to be named for Chief Sadawga, the last American Indian to camp on its shore, and rumor has it he could swim under its floating bog-like island.
+The 200-acre Sadawga Lake is said to be named for Chief Sadawga, an American Indian known to camp on its shore, and rumor has it he could swim under its floating bog-like island.

 Yes, a floating island.

 On July 1890 a California newspaper, The San Francisco Call, wrote “The island contains [more than] 100 acres and actually floats upon the water.
 One can easily pass entirely around it in a boat, one of the most remarkable freaks of nature and one of the greatest curiosities in the world.”

 Today, the island is a roughly a quarter of the reported size, and a few years ago friends Tony Costello of Pittsfield and and Laura-Lee Alfonso of Richmond joined me for a late summer visit.
 We found a well-kept launching area owned and maintained by Vermont Fish and Wildlife.
 The many summer homes along the shore and the lack of rest rooms were at first a disappointment; before long though, our paddling brought us farther from civilization, and with the sounds of nature our attitude changed.
 The secluded island and its convoluted passages and smaller islands became a delight to explore.

 We kept on the lookout for insect-eating plants like the sundew and pitcher plant and soon found both.
 This pond is the remnants of a bog with its insect-eating plants.

 And as we paddled about, we found many other surprises — two kinds of cranberries laden with fruit yet to ripen, sheep and bog laurel, and cotton grass or bog cotton, a native sedge that at this season through Autumn has seed heads that resemble tufts of cotton.